PolicyBrief

 IN COMMITTEE

-The LIZARD Act of 2025 removes the dunes sagebrush lizard from the list of threatened and endangered species, preventing its future listing.
+This bill, the LIZARD Act of 2025, removes the dunes sagebrush lizard from the list of threatened and endangered species and bars future listing decisions for the species.

 August Pfluger